 Conclusion.
 Both analysts and policy makers, we suggest, might advance by paying more attention to scenes.
 We show several powerful impacts of scenes components in this chapter, some simple, others complex.
 We have shown here too how to measure and analyze scenes dimensions in terms almost as precise and concrete as education or income and other classic variables that we include in our “core” analyses, building on previous studies.
 In the new economy where consumption and production more often join, we have shown how specific scenes components can generate synergistic results.
 We have done so by using the same basic policy variables as in the best recent work, widely stressed and studied by others: changes in population and jobs, increases in income and rents, the rise of college and post graduate persons, and patents.

 But we have dug deeper into many dynamics by modeling these processes using some 40,000 zip codes, as well as combining the zip code processes with larger units like counties where appropriate.
 Some scenes results then dramatically emerge: glamour and tradition can generate innovation and growth, just as can bohemia.
-Bohemian processes do not work everywhere: they are strongest in areas that seem to be breaking with tradtion, taking off in artistic and economic activity, as measured by our scenes factor score.
+Bohemian processes do not work everywhere: they are strongest in areas that seem to be breaking with tradition, taking off in artistic and economic activity, as measured by our scenes factor score.
 Bohemian impacts are nil in many other places.
 Localism and walking can shift how other processes operate.
 Some places that seem left out of the “creative economy” still successfully build on their distinctive assets and lifestyles.
 Localism is most powerful in its positive effects precisely in locations that have less of other things, like grand mountains or urbane nightlife.
 There are many contrasting ways to be creative.
 Analysts and policy makers who attend to these more subtle combinations of classic processes can make more informed decisions.